kaymen99/ipfs-storage-dapp/README.md

    cd ipfs-storage-dapp
    ```
 3. Install Ganache:
    Ganache is a local blockchain that run on your machine, it's used during development stages because it allows quick smart contract testing and avoids all real         Testnets problems.
    You can install ganache from this link : https://trufflesuite.com/ganache/

-   Next, you need to setup the network with brownie :
+   Next, you need to setup the ganache network with brownie :
    ```sh
    cd ipfs-storage-dapp
    brownie networks add development ganache-local cmd=ganache-cli host=http://127.0.0.1 accounts=10 mnemonic=brownie port=8545